-Saving is the first step to building wealth, and putting your savings to work through investing is a good way to continuously grow that wealth.
-While stocks are usually the first thing people think about investing, you can also invest in real estate, baseball cards or just about anything else.
-This guide focuses on the basic financial instruments, including stocks, bonds, mutual funds, ETFs and CDs.
-Each of these come with different levels of risk and return, so which ones are right for you largely depends on your goals, time horizon and risk tolerance.
-A financial advisor can make recommendations for you, while also helping you build a financial plan for the future.
+While saving is the first step to building wealth, putting your savings to work through investing is typically the first step to growing that wealth.
+While stocks are usually the first thing people think to invest in, you can also invest in real estate, cryptocurrency, art, or just about anything else.
+This guide focuses on the basic financial instruments, including stocks, bonds, mutual funds, ETFs, and CDs.
+Each of these comes with different levels of risk and return, so which ones are right for you largely depends on your goals, time horizon, and risk tolerance.
+A financial advisor can answer your questions, while also helping you build a financial plan for the future.

 - You invest $8,000 and your investments grow 6% annually

-- Left where it is, it will grow $480 by next year for a total $8,480 in the account
+- Left where it is, it will grow $480 by next year for a total of $8,480 in the account

 - After another year passes with a 6% gain, your balance will jump by $508.80 for a total of $8,980.80